For New Directors at Fraternity/Sorority Headquarters

 Program Details

-RISE is partnering with FEA to offer a 6-week course for headquarters professionals in their first two years in a director-level position.
+RISE and FEA are partnering to offer a 6-week course for FEA member headquarters professionals in their first two years in a supervision-level position.
 The program will orient them to their role and the organization, clarify priorities and expectations, teach tactics for supporting their team, and develop their professional leadership approach.
-Participants interpret and apply lessons from each session through small group breakout conversations, work assignments that lead to a road map for their position, and weekly guided check-ins with their supervisors.
+Participants apply lessons-learned through small group case studies and independent work assignments that build up to a road map for their position.

 The Experience

 Think of this as an applied course.
-Each session involves a short instructional segment followed by application activities and small group coaching sessions, where participants work with peers from similar organizations and functional areas to apply lessons learned.
-Participants complete work assignments between sessions to content directly in their job.
+Each session teaches a new concept or framework, applies it through a case study or exercise, and draws out lessons participants can apply in their own work.
 The program follows an institute format, with interconnected content that builds on itself.
-Many insights emerge not just from the content, but from the group dialogue.
+Participants have the opportunity to learn and build connections with colleagues across functions and organization types.
+As a result, many insights emerge not just from the content, but from the group dialogue.

 Participants

-EXCEL for New Directors is designed specifically for director-level staff of FEA member organizations with supervision responsibilities (volunteer or staff) within their first two years of the role.
+EXCEL for New Directors is designed specifically for professionals taking on their first supervisor-level position and within their first two years in the role.

 REGISTRATION

-Registration will open March 5.
-The cost to attend is $475 per participant, which includes program attendance, guided work assignments between sessions, coaching sessions with faculty, all program materials, and supplemental resources before and after the program.
+Registration will open March 2.
+The cost is $525 per participant, which includes program attendance, guided work assignments, coaching sessions with faculty, all program materials, and supplemental resources before and after the program.
 Registration is only open to those employed by FEA member organizations.

 Before you register, make sure you are prepared to: